-Disabled people do not want to be seen as “limited” by their disabilities such as being "wheelchair bound* or “held back” by intellectual disabilities.
-Disabled people want to be seen as capable of doing anything that able-bodied people do and don't want to be described as succeeding "in spite of" their disability.
+Disabled people do not want to be seen as “limited” by their disabilities such as being "wheelchair-bound* or “held back” by intellectual disabilities.
+Disabled people want to be seen as capable of doing anything that non-disabled people do and don't want to be described as succeeding "in spite of" their disability.
 Some even capitalize the “a” in “disAbility” to emphasize this point.

-The words “handicap” and “cripple” have also dropped from most common usage in the media.
-People with disabilities don’t want to be seen as a Tiny Tim, limited by their disability and in need of rescue by a Scrooge in order to live a full life.
+The words “handicap” and “cripple” have also dropped from most media usage.
+People with disabilities don’t want to be seen as a Tiny Tim, limited by their disability and in need of rescue by a Scrooge to live a full life.

-Words that put disability into a negative light
+Avoid words that put disability in a negative light

 Many people with disabilities see their condition as a part of who they are.
-They don’t think of themselves as “suffering” or “enduring” their state.
+They do not think of themselves as “suffering” or “enduring” their state.
 They don't want to be described as "challenged" either, which seems to indicate that their lives are full of obstacles to overcome.

 The media tends to say that a person's disability does not "define them."
 The implication seems to be that most people are "defined" by their disabilities in the eyes of the public.

-The media often refers to people with disabilities as being “inspiring,” and picture them as being heroes. overcoming obstacles or challenges.
-The headlines scream that these people’s disabilities doesn’t “stop,” “Impede,” or “prevent,” them from participating in sports or achieving academic excellence.
+The media often refers to people with disabilities as “inspiring” and picture them as heroes. overcoming obstacles or challenges.
+The headlines scream that these people’s disabilities do not “stop,” “Impede,” or “prevent” them from participating in sports or achieving academic excellence.
 They “don’t allow” their disability to hold them back.

-These statements imply that all people with disabilities face obstacles when in reality, their condition probably has nothing to do with their success in a particular endeavor.
-What about the people who don't "overcome" their disabilities to do something society feels is great?
+These statements imply that all people with disabilities face obstacles when, in reality, their condition probably has nothing to do with their success in a particular endeavor.
+What about the people who don't "overcome" their disabilities to do something society thinks is great?
 People with disabilities long to be valued for who they are, no matter what they achieve or don't achieve in life.

 As a news writer who monitors what is going on in the disability community, this rule does not seem to be in common usage.
 For example, reporters use "people with autism" and "autistic people" interchangeably.
-I personnaly choose not to describe people with disabilities this way with "people first" language at all times.
+I personally choose not to describe people with disabilities with "people-first" language at all times.
 Some disability advocates are very passionate about this issue.
-I occasionally get emails childing me for not using "people first" language in my articles.
+I occasionally get emails childing me for not using "people-first" language consistently in my articles.

 I am often limited in the number of words I can use in a news story.
-I also want to vary the expressions I use in order to hold the readers' interest.
+I also want to vary the expressions I use to hold the readers' interest.
 Using a phrase like "people with autism” over and over again is cumbersome reading.
-Readers on the Internet want concise and clear terminology that they can easly scan - usually within a limited time frame, There is also a chance that my editor might accuse me of "word stuffing" – adding unnecessary words to meet a word quota.
+Readers on the Internet want concise and clear terminology that they can easily scan—usually within a limited time frame.
+There is also a chance that my editor might accuse me of "word stuffing"—adding unnecessary words to meet a word quota.

-Does putting the disability before people disrespectful and make people think of the disability before the person?
+Is putting the disability before people disrespectful, and does it make people think of the disability before the person?
 That is a matter for debate.
-Personally,as a writer myself, I don’t think so.
+Personally, as a writer myself, I don’t think so.
 I feel that this is an example of taking political correctness too far.

-The driving forces behind the political correctness movement in the disability community is this group's desires to be respected and treated like capable human beings instead of being defined by their disabilities.
-People who are able-bodied must learn to conquer the fear of people who are different, stop pitying them, and learn to accept them – disabilities and all, and empower them to take full part in society.
+The driving force behind the political correctness movement in the disability community is this group's desires to be respected and treated like capable human beings instead of being defined by their disabilities.
+People who are non-disabled must learn to conquer their fear of people who are different, stop pitying them, and learn to accept them — disabilities and all, and empower them to take full part in society.

 © 2013 Carola Finch